chr0mag/geoipsets/README.md

 Different options exist to fully automate the monthly set updates:
 1. the above commands could be added to the provided *maxmindupdate.service* file
-2. better, override *maxmindupdate.service* with a drop in file that adds the above commands after the script is run
+2. better, override *maxmindupdate.service* with a drop in file that executes the above commands after the script is run
 3. alternatively, a *systemd.path* file could be created to watch the set directories for changes and trigger the above commands when the used sets are modified

 Option #2 is quite simple and would look like this: